vswanlund/vswanlund.github.io/tag-mobile-sdks/android/login.md

 The temporary profile can later be saved allowing the user to use their newly created PowaTag account across multiple devices.
 However, if the application is deleted or the data is cleared before the profile is saved the account will be irrevocably lost.

+1. Create guest profile
+2. Update Profile (optional, email etc)
+3. Save the profile
+4. Login with profile id (or email/phone number if already added to the profile) but will change once the sdk is fixed as the last step should be done automatically after the profile is saved

 Use the <code>LoginManager</code> class to do the following:

 <br />